johnymcreed/Themius/docs/feed/setup.md

 There you go, you have Themius added which should start effecting ECHO as soon as it is enabled.

 # Info
-Since themius has been renovated and has several new features now like <b>force resubmit</b> and <b>paste detection</b> i might aswell add this here so you know what you are see on ECHO.
+Since themius has been renovated and has several new features now like **force resubmit** and **paste detection** i might aswell add this here so you know what you are see on ECHO.

-Firstly, <b>Paste Detection</b> you will see in any text editor on ECHO a squiqqly underline under words you just pasted. this means that teachers can see its pasted
+Firstly, **Paste Detection** you will see in any text editor on ECHO a squiqqly underline under words you just pasted. this means that teachers can see its pasted

-Secondly, <b>Force Resubmit</b> if you are late to an assignment and miss its due date and the teacher sets it to it not allow submits past a date then this will bypass this at the cost that you cannot use the toolbar at the top of the editor.
+Secondly, **Force Resubmit** if you are late to an assignment and miss its due date and the teacher sets it to it not allow submits past a date then this will bypass this at the cost that you cannot use the toolbar at the top of the editor.

 thats it. for now 😃